INTRODUCTION

 Grouptickets (10 or more people), only after reservation at secretaris@bonsaiassociation.be

-Danny supports The Trophy 2024 as artistic advisor.
+Danny supports The Trophy 2026 as artistic advisor.
 We are very grateful for his professional help.
-He will do the final selection of the trees, together with some members of the committee.
-And very important, he will do the positioning of the trees at the exhibition.
+Danny Use will do the positioning of the trees at the exhibition and has the final word in each line up.
+Maarten is in charge of the positioning of the shohin compositions.
+Alex is in charge of the pot exhibition, as is Holger for the suiseki.
 All practical work stays with the members of Bonsai Association Belgium.

 Judging, points and prizes.

 In every contest (not only bonsai) there are from time to time questions about the prizes.
 Bonsai Association Belgium has always asked the present demonstrators to do the judging.
-They receive a paper with the different categories and get one hour to find a consensus for the nominated and winning trees.
+They receive a form with the different categories and get the time, on Saturday morning before opening of the show, to choose the nominated and winning trees.
 Sometimes this is very clear, sometimes this takes some discussion.
-During that process it is evident that the wisdom of an older bonsai master is of more importance than the view of a younger demonstrator.
+During that process it is evident that they have to reach a consensus.

-At the moment of judging, the bonsai are labelled with the name of the owner, and the country of origin, but we are convinced that all judging demonstrators have enough professionalism to look over this.
+At the moment of judging, the bonsai are already labelled with the name of the owner, and the country of origin.
+We are convinced that all judging demonstrators have enough professionalism to only look at the quality of the trees when judging.

-Bonsai Association Belgium has no influence in this judging process, and receives the final places from the jury.
+Bonsai Association Belgium has no influence on the outcome of the judging, and receives the final places from the jury after the whole processus.

 Photography policy